Category Archives

 Day 2: Beautiful day.
 Discussed Rolfing with a Scientologist.
 (22.001 MU)

 Day 3: Beautiful day.
-Around noon my house ripped loose from its foundation, slid down a hill, burst into flames and was swallowed up by a huge fissure that opened in the Earth.
-I was trapped for four weeks and was forced to drink by own urine to survive.
+Around noon my house ripped loose from its foundation, slid down a hill, burst into flames and was swallowed up by a huge fissure that opened in the Earth’s crust.
+I was trapped for four weeks and forced to drink by own urine to survive.
 One of the paramedics looked just like Kevin Bacon in Footloose.
 (1223.12 MU)

 Subject 2, Tallahassee, Fla.